soxueren/atsd/administration/migration/container.md

 These instructions describe how to migrate an Axibase Time Series Database instance running on **HBase-0.94** to a version running on the updated **HBase-1.2.5**.

-The instructions apply only to ATSD Docker containers.
+The instructions apply only to ATSD installed in a Docker container.
+For host-base installations, refer to the following [migration guide](README.md).

 ## Versioning